uc-cdis/compose-services/README.md

-Sheepdog and Peregrine services download the dictionary schema at startup, and the portal service runs a series of pre-launch compilations that depend on Sheepdog and Peregrine, so it may take several minutes for the portal to finally come up at https://localhost Following the portal logs is one way to monitor its startup progress:
+Sheepdog and Peregrine services download the dictionary schema at startup, and the portal service runs a series of pre-launch compilations that depend on Sheepdog and Peregrine, so it may take several minutes for the portal to finally come up at https://localhost

+Following the portal logs is one way to monitor its startup progress:
 ```
 docker logs -f portal-service
 ```
+When you see that `bundle.js` and `index.html` were successfully built in the logs, you should be able to log into https://localhost and see the data commons.
+You are now ready to setup the [first program and project](#-Using-the-Data-Commons).

 ### Update tips
 You should of course `git pull` compose-services if you have not done so for a while.
 You also need to `docker-compose pull` new images from Quay--this will not happen automatically.
 If your git pull pulled new commits, and you already have a `Secrets` folder, you may also need to delete your old `Secrets` and rerun `creds_setup.sh` (see [Setting up Credentials](#Setting-up-Credentials)) to recreate it.